top of page

 My foundation & current work

-Over time, it became clear to me: I wanted inclusion to be more than just a once-a-year event at the Ski Cup.
-I wanted to create something lasting - a platform that fosters encounters and breaks down barriers where they still exist.
+Over time, it became clear to me: I wanted inclusion to be visible more than just once a year at the Ski Cup.
+I wanted to create something lasting – a platform that facilitates encounters and breaks down barriers where they still exist.

 The foundation is my passion project - it stands for sustainability, community, and lived humanity.